 Policy effects dwarf demographic ones.
 Spending on COVID relief attracts strong bipartisan support.
 Republicans favor a candidate who supports a $500 billion appropriation over one who opposes it by 11 points, independents by 12 points, and Democrats by 18 points.
-Infrastructure spending is slightly less consensual but remains depolarized.
-Democrats favor candidates who support infrastructure spending (11 points) as do Republicans by a much lesser margin (1 point).
-Independents are indifferent.
+Infrastructure spending is less consensual but it is not polarized.
+Democrats favor candidates who support infrastructure spending (11 points).
+Republicans and independents are indifferent between a candidate who supports infrastructure spending and one who does not.

 In sharp contrast to these relatively bipartisan responses, positions on Trump drive huge partisan polarization.
 Democrats are vastly (29 points) more likely to support candidates who affirm certification than one who opposed it.
 Republicans, by contrast, favor candidates who oppose certification over those who support it by 11 points.
 Backing impeachment increases support among Democrats by 20 percentage points, but decreases support among Republicans by 30 points.
 These penalties underscore the political risks for Republicans in Congress who buck their party base and express opposition to Trump’s challenge to a democratic election.

-Turning to independent voters, they are split on these crucial items, slightly favoring Republican candidates who supported certification (2 points) but disfavoring those who supported impeachment (-7 points).
-In its intended voting behavior, at least, this pivotal constituency appears to reject the narrative that the election was stolen, but also endorse the idea that the country should move on rather than use impeachment to hold Trump accountable for the January 6 attack on the Capitol.3
+The responses of independents suggest ambivalence on these crucial items.
+They lean toward candidates who supported certification (by 2 points, although the effect does not reach statistical significance) but disfavor those who supported impeachment (-7 points).
+In its intended voting behavior, at least, this pivotal constituency appears not to have embraced the narrative that the election was stolen, but to endorse the idea that the country should move on rather than use impeachment to hold Trump accountable for the January 6 attack on the Capitol.4

 Our first question is generic and framed in terms of reducing conflict: